stefanspringer1/SwiftXML/README.md

 ## Traversals

-Traversing a tree depth-first starting from a node (including a document) can be done by the follwoing methods:
+Traversing a tree depth-first starting from a node (including a document) can be done by the following methods:

 ```Swift
 func traverse(down: (XNode) -> (), up: ((XBranch) -> ())?)